 Here’s a video that explains conversational threading with a real-world conversation:

-- There was a silence in the conversation
+- There was a silence in the conversation.

-- I panicked and locked up
+- I panicked and froze up.

-- I couldn’t come up with anything to say because I was nervous
+- I couldn’t come up with anything to say because I was nervous.

 My friend, a coach and behavioral scientist, made me realize something powerful: Silence is not necessarily awkward.